-The Road Safety Champion Program is a certificate program designed to improve the safety training of those responsible for operating, maintaining, designing, and enforcing local roads.
+The Road Safety Champion Program (RSCP) is a certificate program designed to improve the safety training of those responsible for operating, maintaining, designing, and enforcing local roads.
 The long-term goal is to build a knowledgeable workforce that is motivated to implement safety improvements that reduce injuries and fatalities on rural and local roadways.

 Training participants will complete a series of courses in core and specialized safety issues.
 When all requirements are met, participants will be awarded a Road Safety Champion Program Certificate.
 (Note: the certificate is not a degree or professional certification.)